roytang/blog/content/post/2007/09/lorwyn-some-other-cards-of-note.md

 url: /2007/09/lorwyn-some-other-cards-of-note/
 ---

-Lorwyn prerelease and two days, and of course MTG Salvation is
+Lorwyn prerelease in two days, and of course MTG Salvation is [spoiler-complete][1].

-[

-spoiler-complete

-][1]

-.
 Some thoughts on cards:

 **